rfo909/CFT/doc/Doc.md

 The expressions should return single Dir or File objects.

-## Use "lastResult"
+## Use "Sys.lastResult"

 The function Sys.lastResult returns the result from the last interactive command.
-If that value is a list, we can get one of the values, by entering the position in the list:
+The Sys.lastResult function takes an optional int parameter for when the result is a list, to obtain value at a position in the list.

 ```
 lsd
 cd (Sys.lastResult(3))   # using ()'s to run CFT expression
 ```

-Since we frequently will need access to "lastResult" when issuing CFT shell commands, there is a shorthand notation to obtain a value from the "lastResult" list:
+Since this is a frequently used feature, there is a shorthand notation:

 ```
 lsd         # lists directories